Gbox4/tstock/README.md

 ### AUR

-`tstock` is available on the AUR.
+`tstock` is also available on the AUR.
 If you are on an Archlinux based system, you can just install it using your favorite AUR helper.
 Example using `yay`:

 ```bash
 yay -S tstock